MathiasDingman-IT/techplus-notes/infrastructure.md

 - **Augmented Reality (AR)** = Puts computer-generated objects into the world around you.
 - **Virtual Reality (VR)** = Takes users to a completely new world/environment.
 - **Internet of Things (IoT)** = Devices that can be configured, report data, or be managed remotely over IP addresses.
 These include home appliances, thermostats, security systems, home assistants, deadbolt door locks, video doorbells, vehicles, streaming devices, medical devices, exercise equipment, and wearable devices.

+## Common Internal Components

+- **Motherboard** = Large circuit board that acts like the computer's spine.
+It links all components together by sending electrical signals to and from them.
+There are two types: ATX (12x9 inches) and microATX (9x9 inches).
+Motherboards work with specific CPUs and memory.
+AMD and Intel are the most common.
+- *Proprietary* = Motherboard for a specific model or case; e.g. iPhone or laptop.
+- *Standardized* = Motherboard that fits all cases; mostly desktops.Peripherals connect to the motherboard through buses via **Peripheral Component Interconnect (PCI)**.
+Today's systems use PCIe and come in x1, x2, x4, x8, and x16 (x1 and x16 are the most common).
+- **Random Access Memory (RAM)** = Volatile storage that holds data and instructions when the computer is powered on and is lost when the system is turned off.
+Very fast and can be removed/replaced.
+RAM attaches using Dual Inline Memory Modules (DIMMs).
+- **Central Processing Unit (CPU)** = The CPU is where input is processed and turned into output.
+Connects to the motherboard via Zero Insertion Force (ZIF).
+Intel and AMD are the most common manufacturers.
+Intel uses Land Grid Array (LGA).
+AMD uses Pin Grid Array (PGA), where thousands of pins are used.
+CPUs are categorised by how many bits they process.
+Modern computers use 64-bit processors, while older models use 32-bit processors.
+CPUs get very hot, so heat is removed using a heat sink, thermal paste, and fans.